TUD-JB-Templates/JB2_plugins/contents/multilanguage.md

 # Deploy Multi-Language MyST Books

-A GitHub action can be used to automate building and deploying multiple book versions (e.g. English and Dutch) to GitHub Pages.
+A GitHub action can be used to automate building and deploying multiple book translations (e.g. English and Dutch) to GitHub Pages.
 It's designed for repositories where each language has its own content folder, for example `content/en/` and `content/nl/`.

 When you push to the main branch, this workflow: